onefoursix/streamsets-old-pipelines-cleanup/README.md

 <code>$ python3 export-old-pipelines.py /Users/mark/old-pipelines/old_pipelines.json /Users/mark/pipelines-export > /Users/mark/pipelines-export.log</code>

 #### Example Run
 Here are snippets of an example run.
-Note the warnings where for a <code>V1-DRAFT</code> pipelines, no version of the pipeline was exported, and in cases where the most recent version is a <code>DRAFT</code> like </code>V2-DRAFT</code> or higher, the most recent published version was exported:
+Note the warnings where for a <code>V1-DRAFT</code> pipeline, no version of the pipeline was exported, and in cases where the most recent version is a <code>DRAFT</code> of </code>V2-DRAFT</code> or higher, the most recent published version was exported:

 ```
 $ python3 export-old-pipelines.py /Users/mark/old-pipelines/old_pipelines.json /Users/mark/pipelines-export